What Are Conventions In Writing

 C. Creative Writing Conventions

 Creative writing conventions are more flexible than those in academic or business writing.
 They often prioritize style, voice, and originality over strict adherence to grammatical rules.
-However, even creative writing benefits from a solid foundation in grammar and mechanics.
+That said, even creative writing benefits from a solid foundation in grammar and mechanics.
 Different genres within creative writing (e.g., poetry, fiction, drama) have their own unique stylistic conventions.

 III.
 Beyond Grammar: Elements of Effective Writing